-Rainfall is relatively evenly distributed throughout the year, but there are two peaks, in February - March and October - November.
-Frost occurs at times in winter.
+Rainfall is relatively evenly distributed throughout the year, but there are two peaks, in February - March and again in October - November.
+Frost occurs at times during winter.

-Temperatures: Daily max - Jan 32 °C July 18 °C Daily min - Jan 15 °C July 5 °C. There is no natural water in this section of the park and all waterholes are fed by boreholes.
+There is no natural water in this section of the park and most waterholes are fed by boreholes.
 There are a number of small pans in the area but these are dry except in years of exceptional rainfall.

-Climate: Average rainfall 255mm/yr.
-Max temp in summer reaches 48 °C and min temp just above 0°C in winter.
+Climate: Average annual rainfall of 255mm.
+Maximum temperature in summer reaches 48 °C and minimum temperatures are just above 0°C in winter.
 Rainfall is mostly in the form of thundershowers and an occasional cold front from the west.

 Coastal Section (Woody Cape):

 The mean annual rainfall varies from 392 mm at Sundays River Mouth to 700mm near Woody Cape.
 Boknes to Bushmans River Mouth is the transition zone from all year rainfall to summer rainfall.
 The dunefield occurs in a rain shadow which receives lower rainfall than both Port Elizabeth and Alexandria.
 Fog and mist are common, with frost being rare.

 Have a question?
 Why not ask on the forums?